Philippa Walton

-Philippa Walton (née Bourchier; 1674/75 – 7 December 1749) was a British businessperson.
+Philippa Walton (née Bourchier; 1674 – 7 December 1749) was a British businessperson.
 From 1711 onward, she managed one of the biggest gunpowder factories in England, and established herself as one of the major providers of gunpowder to the British Army.

 Biography

-Philippa was born in 1674 or 1675, the fourth of five daughters and the coheir of John Bourchier, a doctor from Ipswich.
+Philippa was born in 1674, the fourth of five daughters and the coheir of John Bourchier, a doctor from Ipswich.
 She married William Walton, a London merchant who in 1702 took over the powder mills at Waltham Abbey.
 Previously owned by the Hudson family, the mills had fallen into disgrace at the end of the 17th century after Peter Hudson was accused of supplying bad powder in 1693.

 With a rising demand for gunpowder thanks to the outbreak of the War of the Spanish Succession (1701–1714) William was awarded his first contract in 1702, soon after acquiring the mills.
 Following his early death in 1711, Philippa, at that time 36 years old and with ten young children, took over the enterprise.
 She ran the mills independently until 1723, when she took one of her sons, John, into partnership with her.

 Under Philippa's ownership the Waltham Abbey Mills became one of the most important gunpowder mills in the country, featuring several horse mills and stamp mills.
 It established itself as one of the major suppliers to the government, during a period of almost uninterrupted war between European powers.

-Philippa died on 7 December 1749 at the age of 74 and was buried in St. Michael's Churchyard, Mickleham.
+Philippa died on 7 December 1749 at the age of 74 and was buried in St. Michael's Churchyard, Mickleham, where her son Philip was the vicar.

+Family

+Philippa and William Walton had ten children, nine of whom survived to adulthood: